Music Library Closed for Renovation

 Wilbur Chenoweth

 Wilbur Chenoweth (1899-1980), American composer and a Nebraska native, was born in Tecumseh, NE on June 4, 1899.
 He attended the University of Nebraska-Lincoln and taught in the School of Music from 1925 to 1938.
 While at the School of Music he was professor of piano, organ and theory, and was also choirmaster and organist at First Plymouth Church.
 Chenoweth wrote the Nebraska fight song, Hail Varsity.
 He moved to Santa Monica, CA in 1938 and was professor at Occidental College from 1938 to 1945.
 He was also organist and choirmaster at the Neighborhood Church in Pasadena.
 In 1990 the Chenoweth scholarship was established at University of Nebraska-Lincoln for studies in theory and composition.
-The Music Library has a collection of his compositions and a few cassette tapes of his works.
+Archives has a collection of his compositions and a few cassette tapes of his works.

-George "Pee Wee" Erwin catalog search results
+Pee Wee Erwin, Jazz Recordings and Charts George "Pee Wee" Erwin catalog search results

 Ruth Etting